-Artisan Top Grade Tai Ping Hou Kui Monkey King Green Tea 太平猴魁
+2023 Artisan Top Grade Tai Ping Hou Kui Monkey King Green Tea

 Taiping Hou Kui has large leaves with pointed ends, the largest sized leaf among all green teas.
-The picking window is very short, usually before the Guyu festival in April.
-The traditional process of making this tea is very intricate and labor intensive.
+The local varietal is called Shi Da Ye (柿大叶), since the large leaves look like persimmon leaves.
+Unlike other green teas whose harvesting begins in March, the picking window for Hou Kui is usually before the Guyu festival in mid-April, continuing through mid-May.
+The traditional hand-making of making this tea is very intricate and labor intensive.
+Also unlike other green tea that is pan fired in a wok, Hou Kui is baked for two to three times at low temperature.
 High quality Hou Kui should have an imprint of the hand-pressed mesh that is used to flatten the leaves during processing.
-However, most Hou Kui on the market is machine-made with sheer or very green leaves that are of inferior quality.
+However, most Hou Kui on the market is machine-made with sheer or very green leaves that are of inferior quality from outside of the Huang Shan district.

-Origin: Taiping district, Yellow Mountain, Anhui province, China
+Origin: Hou Gan village (猴岗), Xing Ming, Taiping district, Yellow Mountain, Anhui province, China

-Picking standard: One bud, two to three mature leaves
+Picking standard: One mature bud, two mature leaves

 Caffeine level: Medium